 Recognise high performance as well as when the employee makes a mistake.
 Most people thrive on praise, and if your employee is feeling under-appreciated this could be a huge motivational factor.
 Praise can be verbal, via email or thank you notes, a treat for the whole office or a monetary reward.
 This could go a long way in motivating them towards future successes.

 Take an interest in employee wellbeing.
 Healthy workers are happy workers – and this doesn’t just mean through diet and exercise.
 You need to take care of the mental wellbeing of your employees too.
 A recent government study found that there is significant evidence that workplace wellbeing and job performance are directly correlated.
 Benefits include:

-Things like attitude and support concerning maternity leave, work social events, financial support and pension schemes, holidays, rewarding good work and positive relationships with management all contribute to good employee wellbeing.
+Elements such support concerning maternity leave, work social events, financial support and pension schemes, holidays, rewarding good work, and positive relationships with management are all likely to contribute to better employee wellbeing.